hendersontrent/hendersontrent.github.io/_pages/talks.md

 ## Shadow of the Eternal Sun

-First three unedited chapters for my epic fantasy novel *Shadow of the Eternal Sun* available as a preview while I finish editing the book and engage literary agents for publication representation.
+Below, the first three unedited chapters for my epic fantasy novel *Shadow of the Eternal Sun* are available as a preview while I finish editing the book and engage literary agents for representation.

 ### One sentence summary